 Under Section 67 of the OHS Act, if requested an employer must allow an HSR or DHSR time off work, with pay, to attend:

-- an HSR initial OHS training course after being elected
+one HSR initial OHS training course after being elected

 This obligation applies if the HSR provides notice of 14 days or more before the course starts.